Artillex-Studios/Documentation/Writerside/topics/AxCalendar-Configuration.md

 * How many accounts from one ip can claim a day's present?

+### command-aliases

+* You can add or edit the command aliases here
+* The first element of the list will be used as the "main" command

 ### claim-requirements

 * Should the player need these to claim presents?